 There is a 25-minute time limit.
-Ascend 10 meters, change-over to rappel, descend, change to ascend, downclimb.
+Ascend 10 meters passing a knot in that distance, downclimb, change-over to rappel, descend passing knot, change to ascend, down-climb.
 Begin with gear in pack.
 Must demonstrate a hard lock-off of descent device during changeover.
 Three attempts allowed.
 Steps below are guidelines for practice.